Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 | Additional Feature | Hotel & car rental search, trip planning tools | "Everywhere" search, car rental, hotel | Integrated to the Google Ecosystem |

 # Understanding the Landscape: Kayak vs. Skyscanner vs. Google Flights
 Travelers have several options, with Google Flights and Skyscanner being major contenders.
 Google Flights shines with its user-friendly interface, clear price trend charts, and flexible date search grids.
 Skyscanner excels at "Everywhere" searches for budget-conscious travelers, including results for multi-modal journeys with trains.
-While Kayak offers a comprehensive search engine encompassing airlines and OTAs, it might appear less flexible in date selection compared to its rivals.
+Kayak offers a comprehensive search engine encompassing airlines and OTAs, and offers more filters when booking compared to its rivals.

 ## 1.KAYAK
 **Overview**